+Are you asking yourself “what strength reading glasses do I need?”.
 It happens to everyone — fine text becomes blurry and you find yourself holding menus farther and farther away to be able to see.
-You, like millions of others, need reading glasses.
-If you’re hesitant about whether or not you should start wearing readers, here are a few other indicators that might convince you.
+You, like millions of others, are likely developing presbyopia and need reading glasses.
+If you’re hesitant about whether or not you should start wearing readers, here are a few other reading glasses indicators that might convince you.

 Diopter test charts have rows of words ranging in text size that correspond to reading glasses strengths.
 If you’re purchasing reading glasses online, you can use our printable diopter chart below.
-Start by attempting to read the top line.
-The first line you can read clearly without your glasses on is the diopter you need.
+With the printed sheet 14″ away, attempt to read the top line without reading glasses.
+Continue down the chart until you find a line you can read clearly without your glasses on – this is the diopter (power/magnification) you need.

 Tip: Make sure to remove your glasses when you use the diopter test.
-If you have different vision needs in your right and left eye, simply cover up one eye at a time to test your eyes individually.
+If you have different vision needs in your right and left eye, simply cover up one eye at a time to test each eye individually.

-At most stores, you’ll find readers in the following whole number prescriptions (and everything in between):
+At Readers.com, you’ll find readers in the following magnifications:

 Are you looking for something more specific?
 Maybe you’re in need of computer glasses, reading sunglasses, customizable readers, or high powered reading glasses but aren’t having any luck at the dollar or drug stores.
 All of these and more can be found at Readers.com!

 Disclaimer: Our options to find your reading power are general in nature.
 They are by no means an exact science or a substitute for receiving annual vision exams from a license eyecare professional.
 View our full disclaimer.